GDIBass/heroplan_data/README.md

  ```
  ./utils/scrapeHeroData "Grace"
  ```
-This will produce the follwoing `herodata.yml` file in you `./tmp` folder:
+This will create the following `herodata.yml` file in you `./tmp` folder and also download the hero image:

 ```
 name: Grace